3D Functional Profiling – The New Chemosensitivity Testing

 Cancer is an individual disease, as unique as your fingerprint.

 One way to help identify the best treatment option for you is to submit a living sample of your tumor for a 3D functional profile.
 By having your living cells analyzed in the laboratory, you gain peace-of-mind knowing that your cancer has been exposed to many different chemotherapy drugs/combinations outside of your body (ex vivo), to identify the most effective, least toxic regimen based on your unique tumor biology.

 Since the earliest introduction of cytotoxic chemotherapy, researchers have pursued laboratory techniques designed to match patients to available drugs.
 Most of the work, published through the 1980s, reflected the prevailing view that cancer cells grew more rapidly than normal cells; hence the way to treat malignant cells was to stop their growth.

 More recent advances in our understanding of cancer biology have shown that cancer cells do not grow faster than normal cells, but instead, fail to die.
 Cancer cells are mutant cells that escape the normal process of programmed cell death and accumulate into what we recognize as tumors.
 Thus, drugs and therapies must be targeted to trigger cell death rather than prohibit cell growth.

-Therefore, there are three absolute principles of accurate in vitro drug prediction:
+Therefore, there are three absolute principles of accuracy in vitro drug prediction:

 - Measure cell death, not the inhibition of cell growth.